 Association and Causation

-This was also covered in the section on Cohort or Longitudinal and Epidemiological Studies.
+This was also covered in the section on Cohort or Longitudinal and Epidemiological Studies and there is much more about it in that section.
 Because two things are in some way linked does not necessarily means that one causes the other.
 It is worth noting the key principles for any scientific study that seeks to prove causation rather than merely association, as set out by the great epidemiologist Sir Austin Bradford Hill in 1965:

 - Is there evidence from true experiments in humans?